tarang1998/KnowledgeBase/Algorithms/GreedyAlgorithm/GreedyAlgorithm.md

 ## Greedy Algorithm

-To begin with, the solution set (containing answers) is empty.
+- To begin with, the solution set (containing answers) is empty.
-At each step, an item is added to the solution set until a solution is reached.
+- At each step, an item is added to the solution set until a solution is reached.
-If the solution set is feasible, the current item is kept.
+- If the solution set is feasible, the current item is kept.
-Else, the item is rejected and never considered again.
+- Else, the item is rejected and never considered again.
-Let's now use this algorithm to solve a problem.

 ## Example - Greedy Approach

+### Problem:

-Problem: You have to make a change of an amount using the smallest possible number of coins.
+- You have to make a change of an amount using the smallest possible number of coins.
-Amount: $18
+- Amount: $18

-Available coins are
+- Available coins are

-$5 coin
+  - $5 coin
-$2 coin
+  - $2 coin
-$1 coin
+  - $1 coin

-There is no limit to the number of each coin you can use.
+- There is no limit to the number of each coin you can use.

-Solution:
+### Solution:

-Create an empty solution-set = { }.
-Available coins are {5, 2, 1}.
+- Create an empty solution-set = { }.
+- Available coins are {5, 2, 1}.
-We are supposed to find the sum = 18.
+- We are supposed to find the sum = 18.
 Let's start with sum = 0.
-Always select the coin with the largest value (i.e. 5) until the sum > 18.
+- Always select the coin with the largest value (i.e. 5) until the sum > 18.
 (When we select the largest value at each step, we hope to reach the destination faster.
 This concept is called greedy choice property.)
-In the first iteration, solution-set = {5} and sum = 5.
+- In the first iteration, solution-set = {5} and sum = 5.
-In the second iteration, solution-set = {5, 5} and sum = 10.
+- In the second iteration, solution-set = {5, 5} and sum = 10.
-In the third iteration, solution-set = {5, 5, 5} and sum = 15.
+- In the third iteration, solution-set = {5, 5, 5} and sum = 15.
-In the fourth iteration, solution-set = {5, 5, 5, 2} and sum = 17.
-(We cannot select 5 here because if we do so, sum = 20 which is greater than 18.
+- In the fourth iteration, solution-set = {5, 5, 5, 2} and sum = 17.
+(We cannot select 5 here because if we do so, sum 20 which is greater than 18.
 So, we select the 2nd largest item which is 2.)
-Similarly, in the fifth iteration, select 1.
+- Similarly, in the fifth iteration, select 1.
 Now sum = 18 and solution-set = {5, 5, 5, 2, 1}